Sears Is Fading, But Memories Of Its Mail-Order Homes Endure

 Some mail-order house enthusiasts estimate that about 70 percent of Sears houses are still standing today.

-Eric Romain, owns one of them, a Vallonia model in Royal Oak, Mich., and his area in particular has quite a few kit homes.
+Eric Romain owns one of them, a Vallonia model in Royal Oak, Mich., and his area in particular has quite a few kit homes.

 "I can drive five minutes, or I can ride my bike and see six different model homes that are identical to mine," he says.

-Romain says Sears homes are more or less like other catalog-sold homes of their era, but what makes them notable are their stories — and their role in helping grow the middle class.
+Romain says Sears homes are more or less like other catalog-sold homes of their era, but their stories and their role in helping grow the middle class are what make them notable.

-"Being middle class and being able to go buy and own a home that you can build with your own hands," makes the houses special, he says.
+"Being middle class and being able to go buy and own a home that you can build with your own hands" makes the houses special, he says.

 Romain has fond memories of the Sears store where he grew up in Saginaw, Mich.
 He used to go there with his dad to buy Craftsman tools.

-"It was part of landscape of the shopping mall growing up," Romain says.
+"It was part of the landscape of the shopping mall growing up," Romain says.
 If it closes, he says, "I cannot even fathom what that will be like."

-Andrew Mutch, and his wife Wendy run the Kit House Hunters blog, where they share the work they and other researchers have done to identify kit homes around the country.
+Mutch and his wife, Wendy, run the Kit House Hunters blog, where they share the work they and other researchers have done to identify kit homes around the country.

 Mutch bought a Hamilton-style house in Novi, Mich., back in 2003.
 It was one of the homes in the original Modern Homes catalog of 1908, though this particular one was built in 1926.